Water Resources Research Institute (WRRI)

 Request for Proposal

-The Water Resources Research Institute at the University of the District of Columbia (DCWRRI) is accepting project proposals under the Water Resources Research Act, Section 104 (b).
+The Water Resources Research Institute is accepting project proposals under the Water Resources Research Act, Section 104 (b).
 The DCWRRI is requesting a proposal for research or information transfer that is consistent with the mission of the Institute and explores new ideas to address water problems in the District of Columbia as well as expand understanding of innovative ways of managing urban waterways.
 Partly funded by the U.S. Geological Survey, the mission of the DCWRRI is to provide the District of Columbia with interdisciplinary research support to identify DC water resource problems and contribute to their solutions.
 Read the full announcement here.
-Deadline is 5:00 pm, Friday, November 11, 2016.
+Deadline is 5:00 pm, Friday, December 1, 2017.

 Check out the new Water Highlights 2013